4 more Wisconsin cities enact mask mandates; Tony Evers resists statewide order

 Racine, Green Bay, Whitewater and Superior joined Madison and Milwaukee as Wisconsin cities that passed mandates requiring people to wear masks in certain public settings, though Gov. Tony Evers has resisted issuing a statewide order like those in place in many nearby states.

-Cases of COVID-19 have spiked in Wisconsin since mid-June, hitting a single-day record high of 1,117 new confirmed cases on Tuesday.
+Cases of COVID-19 have surged in Wisconsin since mid-June, hitting a single-day record high of 1,117 new confirmed cases on Tuesday.

 Even so, pressure was building among Democrats for Evers to take action.